-This device complies with all generally international standards).

-recognized technical standards and regulations, including those set forth by OSHA, EC, EN, DIN, and VDE.
+This device complies with all generally recognized technical standards and regulations, including those set forth by OSHA, EC, EN, DIN, and VDE.
 The laser is ignited and operated using dangerous high voltage (>1 kV) and special care must be taken when working on the lamp power supply.
-When recording measurements for electrical or electronic components (and while the machine is "on.") it is critical to maintain required clearances (for details, see Installation ; section III).
-When working with electrical equipment of this kind, you must comply with relevant safety regulations (OSHA, or the equivalent national or regulations set forth by OSHA regarding laser safety (or equivalent national or international regulations [e.g. EC Directive 608 or IEC Publication 825]) must be adhered to.
+When recording measurements for electrical or electronic components (and while the machine is "on,") it is critical to maintain required clearances (for details, see Installation; section III).
+When working with electrical equipment of this kind, you must comply with relevant safety regulations (OSHA, or the equivalent national or international standards).